RandomFractals/duckdb-sql-tools/README.md

 Users of [VS Codium](https://vscodium.com/) and other VS Code based IDEs can install **DuckDB SQL Tools** *Preview* extension using `duckdb-sql-tools-x.x.x.vsix` extension package from the **Assets** section in published [releases](https://github.com/RandomFractals/duckdb-sql-tools/releases) of this extension on GitHub.
 Follow [install from .vsix](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) instructions in your VS Code extensions compatible IDE or online container service to install it.

-**Note**: **DuckDB SQL Tools** use [DuckDB Node.js API](https://github.com/duckdb/duckdb/tree/master/tools/nodejs) and require a local [Node.js installation](https://nodejs.org/en/download) to query DuckDB instances.
+**Note**: **DuckDB SQL Tools** use [DuckDB Node.js API](https://github.com/duckdb/duckdb-node) and require a local [Node.js installation](https://nodejs.org/en/download) to query DuckDB instances.

-Download and install **Node.js** from the official [node.js downloads](https://nodejs.org/en/download) page.
+Download and install **Node.js** from the official [Node.js downloads](https://nodejs.org/en/download) page.
 Node.js is used as a local web server to host local data and DuckDB files.
 Node.js will install **npm** tool we use to install `duckdb-async` library to establish DuckDB connections.

 We use Node.js DuckDB library instead of the limited DuckDB WASM browser JS library other similar DuckDB data tools use to enable faster data imports and loading via multi-threaded [`node-gyp`](https://github.com/nodejs/node-gyp) DuckDB native API interface.

 # VS Code SQL and Pro Data Tools

-The following sections provide a summary of the popular SQL Tools VS Code extension, database drivers, our public **Random Fractals Inc.** [Data Tools](https://marketplace.visualstudio.com/publishers/RandomFractalsInc) extensions, and new premium [Pro Data Tools](https://twitter.com/search?q=(%23ProDataTools)%20(from%3ATarasNovak)&src=typed_query) available to our [Pro sponsors](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) on github.
+The following sections provide a summary of the popular SQL Tools VS Code extension, database drivers, our public **Random Fractals Inc.** [Data Tools](https://marketplace.visualstudio.com/publishers/RandomFractalsInc) extensions, and new premium [Pro Data Tools](https://github.com/RandomFractals/pro-data-tools#pro-data-tools) available to our [Pro sponsors](https://github.com/sponsors/RandomFractals/sponsorships?tier_id=18884) on GitHub.

 ## SQL Tools